-This is due to the actual experience of the Scheme from the last valuation to the current valuation differing from the assumption(s) made at the last valuation.
+This is due to the actual experience of the Scheme, from the last valuation to the current valuation, differing from the assumption(s) made at the last valuation.

 Where is the Actuarial Gain or Loss charged to?

-Under IAS 19, the actuarial gain or loss is not charged to Profit & Loss Account but transferred to Other Comprehensive Income.
-This ensures that the impact of the change in the actuarial assumption or any volatility in the actual experience do not distort the profitability of the entity.
+Under IAS 19, the Actuarial Gain or Loss is not charged to the P&L but transferred to Other Comprehensive Income.
+This ensures that the impact of the change in the actuarial assumption(s), or any volatility in the actual experience of the Scheme, does not distort the profitability of the entity/Scheme sponsor.

-If you need to understand in more detail the actuarial gain or loss then contact us here at Lux.
-At Lux, our report contains the detailed explanation of the source of the actuarial gain or loss which help our clients and their auditor, any abrupt increase or decrease in the liability or defined benefit obligation.
+If you need to understand the Actuarial Gain or Loss in more detail, then please contact us.
+Our IAS 19 valuation report contains a detailed explanation of the source(s) of Actuarial Gain or Loss, which helps our clients and their auditors understand the reason(s) for any increase or decrease in the liability/DBO.